United States Department of Energy

-The United States Department of Energy (DOE) is an executive department of the U.S. federal government that oversees U.S. national energy policy and manages the research and development of nuclear power and nuclear weapons in the United States.
-The DOE oversees the U.S. nuclear weapons program, nuclear reactor production for the United States Navy, energy-related research, and domestic energy production and energy conservation.
+The United States Department of Energy (DOE) is an executive department of the U.S. federal government that oversees U.S. national energy policy and energy production, the research and development of nuclear power, the military's nuclear weapons program, nuclear reactor production for the United States Navy, energy-related research, and energy conservation.

 The DOE was created in 1977 in the aftermath of the 1973 oil crisis.
 It sponsors more physical science research than any other U.S. federal agency, the majority of which is conducted through its system of National Laboratories.
 The DOE also directs research in genomics, with the Human Genome Project originating from a DOE initiative.

-The department is headed by the Secretary of Energy, who reports directly to the president of the United States and is a member of the Cabinet.
-The current Secretary of Energy is Jennifer Granholm, who has served in the position since February 2021.
+The department is headed by the secretary of energy, who reports directly to the president of the United States and is a member of the Cabinet.
+The current secretary of energy is Chris Wright, who has served in the position since February 2025.
 The department's headquarters are in southwestern Washington, D.C., in the James V. Forrestal Building, with additional offices in Germantown, Maryland.

 History

 Formation and consolidation

-In 1942, during World War II, the United States started the Manhattan Project, a project to develop the atomic bomb, under the eye of the U.S. Army Corps of Engineers.
-After the war in 1946, the Atomic Energy Commission (AEC) was created to control the future of the project.
+In 1942, during World War II, the United States started the Manhattan Project to develop the atomic bomb under the U.S. Army Corps of Engineers.
+After the war, in 1946, the Atomic Energy Commission (AEC) was created to control the future of the project.
 The Atomic Energy Act of 1946 also created the framework for the first National Laboratories.
 Among other nuclear projects, the AEC produced fabricated uranium fuel cores at locations such as Fernald Feed Materials Production Center in Cincinnati, Ohio.
-The Energy Reorganization Act of 1974 split the responsibilities of the AEC into to the new Nuclear Regulatory Commission, which was tasked with regulating the nuclear power industry, and the Energy Research and Development Administration, which was tasked to manage the nuclear weapon, naval reactor, and energy development programs.
+The Energy Reorganization Act of 1974 split the responsibilities of the AEC into the new Nuclear Regulatory Commission, which was charged with regulating the nuclear power industry, and the Energy Research and Development Administration, which was assigned to manage the nuclear weapon, naval reactor, and energy development programs.